dulvui/simondalvai.org/src/content/blog/99managers-futsal-faq.md

 This is on my to-do list, for the future.

 ## When will the game be available?
-To be honest, **I don't know**.
-I hope to release a first **playable demo** version on itch.io and then on Steam **by the end of the year 2024**.
+The game will be released 2025 and the exact date has still to be defined.
+There is a **beta version** available on [itch.io](https://simondalvai.itch.io/99managers-futsal-edition).

 I started working on the game on 11th July 2020 and a lot happened since then.
 I migrated it from Godot 3.5 to 4, rewrote the Match engine several times and there is still much to do.
-Currently I work only in my free time on this game, while having a full time job.
+I worked only in my free time on this game, while having a full time job.
+Since September 2024 I'm working full time on this game.

 I do my very best to finish the game as soon as possible.

 ## Where can the game be played?
 This will be my first Desktop game released on Steam.
-So it will be available for **Linux** and **Windows**.
+So it will be available for **Linux**, **Windows** and **MacOS**.
-I have no experience with building Godot games for MacOS, but once the main platforms are supported, I will take a look into that.

 For now no (official) mobile release is planned, since it is quite difficult to fit the content on small screens with touch support.
-There is already an apk file available to Download for Android on Github and this will continue to be available.
+But once the game is released on Desktop, a mobile release might follow.

 ## How much will the game cost?
 This might be my first game with a price, but I'm not sure how much.
-I guess it will be between 5€ and 15€, depending how the game will look and feel at first release.
+I guess it will be between 5€ and 10€ on Steam, depending how the game will look and feel at first release.

+The same game without modification will always be available for free on itch.io.
+Once the beta period is over, the game will also be available for free on other platforms like flathub.org.

 This game is Free and Open Source, under the [AGPL v3.0 or later](https://spdx.org/licenses/AGPL-3.0-or-later) license.
 That means that you are free to **study, modify, improve and share** the source code.